The Burnout Society: Are We Slaves to Productivity?

 The burnout society

 Burnout isn’t an individual but a collective phenomenon.
-In a subtle and barely perceptible way, society, the media, companies, and the way in which the environment and culture are built lead us to demand increasingly more of ourselves.
-We force ourselves to progress and run tirelessly after the kind of ideals that, although self-imposed, suffocate and deplete our resources.
+In a subtle and barely perceptible way, society, the media, companies, and how the environment and culture are built make us increasingly demand more of ourselves.
+We force ourselves to progress and run tirelessly after the ideals that, although self-imposed, suffocate and deplete our resources.

-There are several factors and dynamics that feed the burnout society.
+Several factors and dynamics feed the burnout society.
 They’re as follows:

 Toxic positivism